Did TRUE Linkswear Make the Perfect Walking Shoe?

 Before I try a new shoe (especially from a company that I’ve never worn anything from), I like to take a deep dive into the tech specs.
 On paper, the TRUE Linkswear Lux Hybrid sounds pretty good.

 The leather saddle and knit upper scream comfort.
-Throw in a waterproof warranty and a TPU heel cup and we’re potentially looking at a really good spikeless golf shoe.
+Throw in a waterproof warranty and a TPU heel cup and we’re potentially looking at a really good spikeless golf shoe with some durability.

 Tech specs are just that.
 A golf shoe is the sum of its parts and if they don’t all work in harmony, then it’s all for nothing.